danielrzhang/CCC-Canadian-Computing-Competition/README.md

 My solutions for various CCC questions over the years.

 # Note
-I will not be posting my solutions for the CCC 2021 until the contest is over, to prevent others from copying and pasting my solutions.
+I will not be posting my written code for the CCC 2021 until the contest is over, to prevent others from copying and pasting my solutions.